Published 19 Jan 2023

 - Date and time of inspection

 - Other observations that may be relevant to the inspection

 - Diagram or photo of the leak, if applicable

 How Technology Can Help Effectively Perform Leak Inspections

 Failure to locate elusive leaks can lead to flooding, destruction of property structures, and high damage costs.
 An effective leak inspection can help detect leaks in its early stages and prevent significant water damage by implementing immediate solutions.
-Here’s a step-by-step guide on how you can use technology like iAuditor, the world’s most powerful inspection app, to help you effectively perform leak inspections:
+Here’s a step-by-step guide on how you can use technology like SafetyCulture (formerly iAuditor), the world’s most powerful inspection app, to help you effectively perform leak inspections:

 After detecting the source of the leak, secure the area and immediately shut off the valve connected to the damaged pipes.
 This will help control the leak and related hazards.

 Paper-based leak inspection forms and manual reporting can be cumbersome to do.
 Handover of leak inspection date and reviewing paper documents can be time-consuming and impractical.
-By using iAuditor you can:
+By using SafetyCulture you can:

 - Create visual progress reports by capturing photo evidence using a handheld device.